kaislehill/2018-climate-module-brianhtruong/assignment/climate.md

 The [2013 IPCC Report](https://www.ipcc.ch/pdf/assessment-report/ar5/wg1/WG1AR5_SummaryVolume_FINAL.pdf) included a tentative observation of a "much smaller increasing trend" in global mean temperatures since 1998 than was observed previously.
 This led to much discussion in the media about the existence of a "Pause" or "Hiatus" in global warming rates, as well as much research looking into where the extra heat could have gone.
 (Examples discussing this question include articles in [The Guardian](http://www.theguardian.com/environment/2015/jun/04/global-warming-hasnt-paused-study-finds), [BBC News](http://www.bbc.com/news/science-environment-28870988), and [Wikipedia](https://en.wikipedia.org/wiki/Global_warming_hiatus)).

 By examining the data here, what evidence do you find or not find for such a pause?
 Present an analysis of this data (using the tools & methods we have covered in Foundation course so far) to argue your case.
+We can disprove the 'pause' in global warming by overlaying data from natural weather and climactic events including El Nino, volcanic erruptions, and the ban on aersols including CFC's.
+If we compared models that included trends with and without the occurence of El Nino years, volcanic erruptions, and the continued effects of emmited aerosols the resuling 'pause' in climate change would be disproved.

 What additional analyses or data sources would better help you refine your arguments?
+Showing long term temperature data overlayed with volcanic eruption, El Nino, and/or with/without the effects aerosols.

 Question 5: Rolling averages
 ----------------------------